Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state script list all the files in another file 9-duplicate_last_line script copies the lastline of a file 10-no_more_js script deletes all files with the .js extension
+8-cwd_state script list all the files in another file 9-duplicate_last_line script copies the lastline of a file 10-no_more_js script deletes all files with the .js extension 11-directories script counts the number of directories in a current directory excluding itself and its parent directory